 Staff adjusters earn between $30,000 & $60,000 while the independent adjusters can earn well over $100,000.
 Independent adjusters are paid on what they call a Fee-Schedule.
 This is a percentage of the total claim amount.
-There is an incentive to look for all the damage covered under the insured’s policy.
+Since their pay is tied to a percentage, this incentivizes them to look for all the damage covered under the insured’s policy.
 While a staff adjuster is paid a salary and are thought of more highly by the insurance companies they work for if the settlements are as low as possible.
 An independent adjuster working a hurricane, will typically earn between $400 and $600 per claim, and will usually be able to work 4 claims a day.
 After Katrina, there were adjusters that were able to work 10 or more claims a day, because there was no damage to scope, all that was left was the foundation, and for those claims it didn’t take long to determine the loss as TOTAL!
 Despite the disparity in pay, there are more staff adjusters than independent adjusters.

-Even if you already have an all lines license from your home state, having one with Texas gives you the reciprocity of over 30 states, and is a strong resume enhancement.
+Even if you already have an All Lines or Property & Casualty license from your home state, having one with TEXAS gives you the reciprocity of over 30 states, and is a strong resume enhancement.
 If you are serious about the earnings potential and making this a career, wheather as an Independent or Staff adjuster, I firmly believe you need to get the Texas All Lines or Property & Casualty Adjuster license, plus you need to be certified in Xactimate and certified to work State Farm claims.

 Whichever path is the better fit for you, becoming a Claims Adjuster is rewarding career.
 Especially when you consider you are not going to waste four years at a college racking up six figures of debt!